oliHM15/ozosphere/README.md

 ## 💬 License

-MIT.
+Gnu General Public License V3.
 Do what you want.
 Just don’t blame me if you wipe your system.

 ---